 - Change underwear frequently

-- Bathe gently using non-soap cleanser once or twice daily
+- Bathe gently using a non-soap cleanser once or twice daily

 - Attempt to lose weight, if relevant